Chad Wolf emerges as Trump’s favorite Department of Homeland Security chief

 'Faithfully committed'

-Wolf’s ascent to the top of DHS also is a result of the president’s unprecedented disregard for the norms of the nation’s confirmation processes.
+Wolf’s ascent to the top of the DHS also is a result of the president’s unprecedented disregard for the norms of the nation’s confirmation processes.
 The department has not had a Senate-confirmed secretary since April 2019, when Trump ousted Kirstjen Nielsen.
-Her replacement, Kevin McAleenan, was frustrated at the increasing politicization of DHS and resigned after seven months.
-When Wolf took over last November, he wasn’t Trump’s first choice for the job, and he was viewed at the time as an option of last resort — more of caretaker than a Cabinet secretary.
+Her replacement, Kevin McAleenan, was frustrated at the increasing politicization of the DHS and resigned after seven months.
+When Wolf took over last November, he wasn’t Trump’s first choice for the job, and he was viewed at the time as an option of last resort — more of a caretaker than a Cabinet secretary.

-Wolf was serving then as DHS’s top policy official, and he was content in that job, according to longtime colleagues who, like others, spoke on the condition of anonymity to share candid views of the DHS chief and his relationship to the president.
+Wolf was serving then as the DHS’s top policy official, and he was content in that job, according to longtime colleagues who, like others, spoke on the condition of anonymity to share candid views of the DHS chief and his relationship with the president.

-Trump had appointed Ken Cuccinelli and Mark Morgan to key roles at DHS after seeing them defend his immigration agenda on television, but neither man was eligible for the acting secretary job.
+Trump had appointed Ken Cuccinelli and Mark Morgan to key DHS roles after seeing them defend his immigration agenda on television, but neither man was eligible for the acting secretary job.

 So it went to Wolf, 44, who had a reputation as a competent staffer and political operative.
-But Wolf was not known publicly as an ideologue or Trump true believer.
-His resume lacked law enforcement and military service, and Wolf had never headed a large organization, after spending much of his career as a lobbyist for the travel industry.
+But he was not known publicly as an ideologue or a Trump true believer.
+His résumé lacked law enforcement and military service, and Wolf had never headed a large organization, after spending much of his career as a lobbyist for the travel industry.
 On TV, he seemed to lack Cuccinelli’s confidence and Morgan’s zeal.

-During the past several weeks, amid his standoff with protesters in Portland, Wolf has eclipsed both men to win the president’s favor, wielding the considerable might of DHS and sending its most highly trained agents to face off against demonstrators targeting a federal courthouse downtown.
+During the past several weeks, amid his standoff with protesters in Portland, Wolf has eclipsed both men to win the president’s favor, wielding the considerable might of the DHS and sending its most highly trained agents to face off against demonstrators targeting a federal courthouse downtown.

 As images surfaced last month of camouflaged federal agents grabbing suspects off the streets and stuffing them into unmarked vehicles, Wolf dug in.
 The president was eager to use the courthouse standoff for his law-and-order campaign theme, and he threatened to send federal forces elsewhere, focusing on liberal cities run by Democrats.

-Critics said Wolf’s intervention in Portland marked a new low in DHS’s transformation from a counterterrorism agency with broad bipartisan support into a partisan tool.
+Critics said Wolf’s intervention in Portland marked a new low in the DHS’s transformation from a counterterrorism agency with broad bipartisan support into a partisan tool.
 Created after the Sept.
-11, 2001, terrorist attacks primarily as a bulwark against such national security threats, the department’s focus has shifted to the border and immigration enforcement, becoming a primary instrument of the president’s political agenda.
+11, 2001, terrorist attacks primarily as a bulwark against national security threats, the department’s focus has shifted to the border and immigration enforcement, becoming a primary instrument of the president’s political agenda.

-In Portland, many critics saw a new instance of DHS mission creep, as America’s sprawling domestic security apparatus turned its focus inward to intervene in street-level politics.
+In Portland, many critics saw a new instance of DHS mission creep, as America’s sprawling domestic security apparatus turned inward to intervene in street-level politics.

 Trump called Wolf frequently during the Portland standoff, sometimes early in the morning, when action on the streets was still playing out on the West Coast, according to administration officials who were not authorized to discuss the conversations.
 Wolf declined requests for an interview for this article.